Piper diagram

 A Piper diagram is a graphic procedure proposed by Arthur M. Piper in 1944 for presenting water chemistry data to help in understanding the sources of the dissolved constituent salts in water.
 This procedure is based on the premise that cations and anions in water are in such amounts to assure the electroneutrality of the dissolved salts, in other words the algebraic sum of the electric charges of cations and anions is zero.

 A Piper diagram is a graphical representation of the chemistry of a water sample or samples.

 The cations and anions are shown by separate ternary plots.
 The apexes of the cation plot are calcium, magnesium and sodium plus potassium cations.
 The apexes of the anion plot are sulfate, chloride and carbonate plus hydrogen carbonate anions.
 The two ternary plots are then projected onto a diamond.
 The diamond is a matrix transformation of a graph of the anions (sulfate + chloride/ total anions) and cations (sodium + potassium/total cations).

-The required matrix transformation of the anion/cation graph is: